Skip to main content

 A feather’s evidence

 Boise State’s role in the project centers on genetics.
-The team will analyze DNA from more than 12,000 naturally shed golden eagle feathers, collected over the last decade by field biologists.
+The team will build capacity to analyze DNA from more than 12,000 naturally shed golden eagle feathers, collected over the last decade by field biologists.
 These genetic samples will help researchers identify individual eagles, track their survival over time, and estimate population turnover across wind energy sites.

 “This work allows us to reconstruct the life histories of individual birds,” said Hudon.
 “By identifying which eagles are surviving, dispersing, or returning, we can produce the most comprehensive demographic portrait of this species ever created.”

-Stephanie Galla, assistant professor of avian biology and expert in conservation genetics, will co-lead the analytical portion of the project.
+Stephanie Galla, assistant professor of avian biology and expert in conservation genetics, will co-lead the bioinformatic portion of the project.
 Her lab specializes in using genetic markers to understand diversity and relatedness among wildlife populations.

 Hands-on conservation research experience for students